 Some of Paule's recent representative transactions include:

-- Advising CIPREL, an Ivorian independent electricity producer, controlled by Eranove (formerly Finagestion S.A.), itself a subsidiary of a pan-African investment fund, Emerging Capital Partners, in relation to the financing of the second phase of the expansion of its power unit.
+- Representation of CIPREL, an Ivorian independent electricity producer, controlled by Eranove (formerly Finagestion S.A.), itself a subsidiary of a pan-African investment fund, Emerging Capital Partners, in relation to the financing of the second phase of the expansion of its power unit.
 The second phase amounts to €200 million financed by IFC (World Bank group), the African Development Bank and Proparco (Agence Française de Développement group).
 We also advised the company on the first phase of the project;